-The only way to derive exclusively singular readings in Spanish is to use the numeral un/una 'one' or one of the indefinite determiners in (32).3

-(32) a. cada pato every duck d. algún pato some duck b. todo pato every duck e. ningún pato no duck c. un pato a duck f. cuál pato which duck
+The only way to derive exclusively singular interpretation in Spanish is to use the numeral un/una 'one' or one of the indefinite determiners in (31).5 d. algún pato some duck b. todo pato every duck e. ningún pato no duck c. un pato a duck